SJSU-CS-systems-group/DDD/BundleTransport/README.md

 4. Android developer options configuration - [guide](https://developer.android.com/studio/debug/dev-options)
 5. Connect the phone to laptop through USB-C cable and **Allow** connection from the laptop on the phone
 6. Choose the desired physical device and application and hit “Play” to install

+Set up VPN to be able to connect with Bundle Server
+1. Get a OPVN certificate from [](https://authncert.com/)
+2. Request Ben Reed to configure the server for your email
+3. Use OpenVPN or TunnelBlick with the .OPVN file
+4. Connect VPN

 **Notes**
 - check for possible Gradle sync